-- The Undergraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained in the Undergraduate Handbook - The Postgraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained on the Postgraduate Admissions website and the Board for Graduate Studies and Research Regulations for Graduate Diplomas and Degrees (with effect from August 2014)
+- The Undergraduate Regulations and Syllabuses should be read in conjunction with the University Regulations contained in the Undergraduate Handbook and the University's Assessment Regulations (with effect from August 2018) and any subsequent amendments thereof. - The Postgraduate Regulations and Syllabuses should be read in conjunction with the University Regulations contained on the Postgraduate Admissions website and the Board for Graduate Studies and Research Regulations for Graduate Certificates, Diplomas and Degrees (with effect from August 2018) and any subsequent amendments thereof.

 Progress through a programme of study at the University is governed by Faculty Regulations and University Regulations.
-Should there be a conflict between Faculty Regulations and University Regulations, University Regulations shall prevail.
+Should there be a conflict between Faculty Regulations and University Regulations, University Regulations shall prevail, where appropriate.

-DISCLAIMER - PROGRAMMES & COURSES
+LEGAL NOTICE - PROGRAMME & COURSES